softlab-unimore/rag_resist0/README.md

 source env/bin/activate
 ```

+Copy the file `sample_config/.env` to the root of the repository and fill the missing values.
 Build and run the docker-compose file.
 The container hosts the pgvector database containing the embeddings extracted from the pdf files

 ```